treefarmstudio/astro-sanity-minimal-starter/README.md

 ## [Demo Site](https://astro-sanity-minimal-starter.netlify.app/)

 If you haven't heard about [Astro](https://astro.build) yet you're missing out.
-This starter repo gives you a blog website with posts written in Markdown, all powered by Astro.
+This starter repo gives you a blog website with a headless CMS setup using [Sanity.io](https://sanity.io).

 Don't be fooled by the simplicity of this starter either.
 With excellent SEO built in, Astro's excellent developer environment, and performance best practices you're getting one of the best foundations for a personal blog with posts written in markdown.
 The reason for making such a bare bones starter in terms of styles is that it has what you need out of the box for SEO and site structure but it makes no assumptions about how you want it look and behave.